 The villa covered some 30,000 sq feet (2,790 sq meters) and probably belonged to Julius Caesar’s father-in-law, Lucius Calpurnius Piso.
 That is certainly significant, and many of the splendid bronze and marble statues and other artifacts found on the premises have been moved to the Naples Archaeological Museum.
 (The villa has also been called the Villa dei Pisoni after the presumed Roman owner.
 (The villa has been reconstructed on the grounds of the J. Paul Getty Museum in Malibu, California.)

-Herculaneum and the villa were first uncovered during the first wave of archaeological enthusiasm during the early Bourbon rule of Naples.
-The first systematic digger was Karl Weber in the 1750s.
-Charles III, upon the advice of his capable minister, Bernardo Tanucci, called a commission into existence to study the texts.
+Charles III, upon the advice of his capable minister, Bernardo Tanucci, formeda commission to study the texts.
 Attempts to simply unroll the scrolls were not a complete disaster, but some material was destroyed and some turned into jigsaw fragments of text that have yet to be reassembled.
-Yet, progress was made using an “unrolling device” invented by the Piarist monk, Antonio Piaggio (1713-1797), who was sent from Rome expressly for the purpose of helping to decipher the scrolls.
+Yet, progress was made using an “unrolling device” invented by the Piarist monk, Antonio Piaggio (1713-1797), who was sent from Rome expressly to help decipher the scrolls.
 Reports on the contents of the library were published as early as the 1790s, and a 2-volume facsimile edition was published in Oxford in 1825.
 Photographic imaging started to be used in the early 1900s and the results were published in 1914.
 In the 1980s they also used an ingenious method devised by Knut Kleve of the University of Oslo of chemically treating the papyri to make them legible.